 A small amount of suture material is pulled through and the needle is inserted into the dermis to the left of the previously placed suture, and the same movement is repeated.

-The same technique is repeated moving stepwise around the entire wound until ...
+The same technique is repeated moving stepwise around ...